DIY: Knit Your Own Hogwarts House Scarf

 My official portrait.

-Then, I was even more bummed out to learn that my patronus was a badger, and that my ash wand, though nice, has an inner unicorn core that needs to occasionally be replaced (I’m a little too old to be upset about any of this).
+I was even more bummed out to learn that my patronus was a badger, and that my ash wand, though nice, has an inner unicorn core that needs to occasionally be replaced (I’m a little too old to be upset about any of this).

-In all honestly, however, I learned to appreciate my Slytherin fate.
+However, I learned to appreciate my Slytherin fate.
 Even though the books and movies brazenly code House Slytherin as the “evil house,” I do like that Merlin was part of this house, and according to the Wizarding World site, I have access to a whole library of curses!

 I will also make my real friends.
 This makes sense.
 All of my best friends are fellow Slytherins.